pjw614/Digital-broadcasting/README.md

 `Receive using RTP --> Upsample --> Convert to RGB --> Write to a PBM file`

 You have to decide how compressed image is transmitted.
-Either every channel is transmitted separately i.e. with three different rtp_send_packets calls, or first you combine three color channels Y, Cb and Cr into a contiguous memory block and then send it at once.
+Either every channel is transmitted separately i.e. with three different `rtp_send_packets calls`, or first you combine three color channels Y, Cb and Cr into a contiguous memory block and then send it at once.

 The submitted source codes should contain substantial amount of comments.